How a WW II refugee-turned female scientist in the Sixties became a billion-dollar biotech entrepreneur in the Nineties.

-Secretly, Levy wanted a career as well.
+Levy made up her mind that she would seek a career herself.
 Even more of an oddnik, she chose science—a sector dominated almost entirely by men—and went on to co-found the B.C.-based biotechnology company, QLT Inc.

 In a nutshell, at 23 she earned her PhD from University College of London; she taught microbiology and immunology at UBC; she joined with four UBC colleagues in 1980 to form QLT Inc., and became associated with its subsequent discoveries in the field of photodynamic therapy that led to the first approved medical treatment for age-related macular degeneration.

 Having served as QLT’s chief scientific officer and later as chief executive officer, and gained financial as well as scientific success, Levy became an Officer of the Order of Canada and has received a number of honourary degrees.

 “Her story would be just as fascinating if it were happening today,” says Molly Shoichet, University of Toronto science professor in her foreword to Levy’s book.